quarkusio/quarkus-images/modules/quarkus-native-binary-s2i-scripts/README.md

 # [Quarkus.io](http://quarkus.io) GraalVM Native Binary S2i

-This s2i takes as input the executable image you want to deploy and build a minimal image to execute it.
-Unlike the `ubi-quarkus-native-s2i` it does not compile your application and build the native executable in OpenShift, rather expect the native executable as input.
+This s2i takes as input the executable binary you want to deploy into a minimal container.
+Unlike the `ubi-quarkus-native-s2i` it does not compile your application and build the native executable in OpenShift, rather it expects the native executable as input.

 ## Instructions